philadams-zz/a-paper-a-day/ellie-harmon.md

 @harmon2013stories
 ------------------

-E. Harmon and M. Mazmanian, “Stories of the Smartphone in Everyday Discourse:
+E. Harmon and M. Mazmanian, "Stories of the Smartphone in Everyday Discourse:
-Conflict, Tension &#38; Instability,” in Proceedings of the SIGCHI Conference on Human Factors in Computing Systems, New York, NY, USA, 2013, pp. 1051–1060.
+Conflict, Tension &#38; Instability", in Proceedings of the SIGCHI Conference on Human Factors in Computing Systems, New York, NY, USA, 2013, pp. 1051-1060.

 Cultural discourse analysis of advertisements and news articles about smartphones, highlighting two tropes: increased technological integration, and